Monkatraz/mainframe/README.md

   * Stylus + PostCSS
   * Svelte

-Some JavaScript is used for development tools, like Snowpack compilers, but the Mainframe codebase (excluding external modules) is written in TypeScript.
+Some JavaScript is used for development tools, like Snowpack compilers, but the Mainframe codebase is written in TypeScript.

 Most sources can be found in the `src` folder.
 Some additional assets can be found in the `public` folder - these assets have no build step and are just directly copied into the build target folder by Snowpack.
 Certain source files and development tools can be found within the `dev` folder.

 ## Used Runtime Libraries
 Mainframe makes heavy runtime use of various JavaScript libraries - but these have all been chosen based on their minimal size and narrow scope.
-Mainframe does not use Vue, React, or any other runtime virtual DOM library.
+Mainframe does not use Vue, React, or any other runtime virtual DOM library, instead using Svelte.

 Here are the main ones:
   * FaunaDB's JS driver for the database API
-  * Svelte (if that counts, considering it creates compiled templates) for reactive components
+  * Svelte for reactive components
   * Tippy.js for accessible popovers and tooltips
   * Anime.js for animations
   * Prism.js for syntax highlighting